-- 7.4.4 How can I take data from the fire-pixel-table SDSs (i.e., the one-dimensional SDSs with the prefix "FP\") and place the values in the proper locations of a two-dimensional array that matches the swath-based "fire mask" and "algorithm QA" SDSs? - 1.
+- 8.4.4 How can I take data from the fire-pixel-table SDSs (i.e., the one-dimensional SDSs with the prefix "FP") and place the values in the proper locations of a two-dimensional array that matches the swath-based "fire mask" and "algorithm QA" SDSs? - 1.
 Open a MOD14/MYD14 Level 2 granule for reading using your favorite programming language. - 2.
 Determine the number of fire pixels in the granule.
 The easiest way to do this is to read the global HDF attribute "FirePix".
 (If you are a masochist you can read and parse the ECS CoreMetadata.0 string for the product specific attribute FIREPIXELS instead.)
-If the number of fire pixels is zero, all of the "FP\" SDSs will have length zero, and there's nothing left to process, so close the file and go on to whatever else you'd like to do. - 3.
+If the number of fire pixels is zero, all of the "FP" SDSs will have length zero, and there's nothing left to process, so close the file and go on to whatever else you'd like to do. - 3.
 Find the number of lines in the granule.
 Call this number nlines.
-In the product this quantity corresponds to the dimension number\of\scan\lines.
-Since it is difficult or impossible to determine the value of a named dimension directly with the HDF library, you must instead determine the dimensions of an SDS for which the named dimension applies.
-You can use either the "fire mask" or "algorithm QA" SDSs for this as they both have dimensions number\of\scan\lines by pixels\per\scan\line.
-The HDF library function SDgetinfo returns this information (in IDL use HDF\SD\GETINFO).

-You can determine the number of samples too (pixels\per\scan\line) if you like, but it will always be 1354.

-4. Read the the "FP\line" and "FP\sample" SDSs in their entirety.
-These arrays contain pixel coordinates within the granule for all of the quantities in the other "FP\" SDSs.
-Hereafter we'll assume these have been read and stored in internal arrays named FP\line and FP\sample, respectively.
+In the product this quantity corresponds to the dimension number_of_scan_lines.
+Since it is difficult to determine the value of a named dimension directly with the HDF library, you must instead determine the dimensions of an SDS for which the named dimension applies.
+You can use either the "fire mask" or "algorithm QA" SDSs for this as they both have dimensions number_of_scan_lines by pixels_per_scan_line.
+The HDF library function SDgetinfo returns this information (in IDL use HDF_SD_GETINFO).
+You can determine the number of samples as well (pixels_per_scan_line), if you like, but the value of this dimension will always be 1354. - 4.
+Read the the "FP_line" and "FP_sample" SDSs in their entirety.
+These arrays contain pixel coordinates within the granule for all of the quantities in the other "FP" SDSs.
+Hereafter we'll assume these have been read and stored in internal arrays named FP_line and FP_sample, respectively.

-5. Create a 2-D array to hold whatever "FP\" quantity it is that you'd like to use.
-Assuming you want the band 21/22 brightness temperature ("FP\T21"), then in IDL you could do this:
+5. Create a 2-D array to hold whatever "FP" quantity it is that you'd like to use.
+Assuming you want the band 21/22 brightness temperature ("FP_T21"), then in IDL you could do this: